 Lately it seems like there’s nothing that hasn’t been touched by advancements in technology.
-Friendships are facilitated by social networks, and you can now even avoid a trip to the grocery store by ordering online in South Daytona.
+Friendships are facilitated by social networks, and you can now even avoid a trip to the grocery store by ordering online in Port Orange.
 I don’t want to sound like a luddite — I love my smart phone as much as anyone else — but sometimes it seems like things are moving a little too fast.

 There’s one thing that hasn’t changed much over the past few decades, though, and that’s the way we clean our teeth.
 There are two options, manual and electric toothbrushes, and one really is just as good as the other — it’s all in the way they’re used.
 Let’s take a look and see what the differences are, exactly.

 One of the biggest advantages of electric toothbrushes is that they usually come with a built-in timer to ensure you’re getting a full two minutes, every time you brush.
 Some even indicate when you should switch quadrants, so that your whole mouth is getting a thorough clean.

 Electric toothbrushes also fight the common human condition: laziness.
 Most of us cut corners when we’re doing daily chores like brushing our teeth — but your electronic toothbrush gets into the hard-to-reach places without your even realizing it.